1sahinomer1/todoapp-task/README.md

 - Styled-components for styles
 - Icons for SVGR
 - Test for Jest and React Testing Library
-- State management for Redux Toolkit
+- Redux Toolkit for State management
-- Drag and drop for React beatiful dnd
+- React beatiful dnd for Drag and drop
-- Unique ids for uuid
+- uuid for unique ids
-- Date component for Material UI
+- Material UI for Date component